baufremax/protractorTempo/readme.md

 ## Set Up
 use `npm install` to install all dependencies.

-The `webdriver-manager` is a helper tool to easily get an instance of a Selenium Server running.
+The *webdriver-manager* is a helper tool to easily get an instance of a Selenium Server running.
 Use it to download the necessary binaries with:
-`npx webdriver-manager update --standalone=false --gecko=false`

-You can start up a server with:
-`webdriver-manager start`
-This will start up a Selenium Server and will output a bunch of info logs.
-Or you can change the *directConnect* in *conf.js* to *true* which will enable connection to server directly.
+`npm run webdriver-updatee`

 ## Test
 Run the tests with